asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 #### Predefined Events: _incr, _decr, _set, _avg, _min, _max

-These events increment, decrement or set counters or add a sample to a mean/avg, min or max value gauge.
+These events increment, decrement or set counters or add a sample to a mean/avg or min/max value gauge.
 You don't have to create the gauges upfront, they are automatically created as you send events (if they don't exist yet).